mmrmagno/discordle/README.md

-# Wordle Discord Bot
+# Discordle

-Welcome to the Wordle Discord Bot repository!
+Welcome to Discordle the Wordle Discord Bot repository!
 This bot allows users to play the popular word guessing game, Wordle, directly in a Discord chat.

 ## Features